WW2 primary workshop activity details

-Learn about the key events of WW2, handle a range of real artefacts, put out pretend fires, blackout windows and bandage each other up WW2 style!
+Learn about the key events of WW2, handle a range of real artefacts, blackout windows and bandage each other up WW2 style!

 Follow all the key events of the Second World War in a fun group roleplay activity